OpenAMP/open-amp/docs/rpmsg-design.md

 RPMsg is a framework to allow communication between two processors.
 RPMsg implementation in OpenAMP library is based on virtio.
 It complies the RPMsg Linux kernel implementation.
-It defines the handshaking on setting up and tearing down the communication between applicaitons running on two processors.
+It defines the handshaking on setting up and tearing down the communication between applications running on two processors.

 ## RPMsg User API Flow Chats